 Last month, we discussed transport issues for remote disaster sites (See "Linking SANs for disaster recovery, Part 1").
-Once you have decided on the transport's physical infrastructure, deciding on the appropriate protocol to pump data to the other
+Once you have decided on the transport's physical infrastructure, deciding on the appropriate protocol to pump data to the other side will be your next major decision.

 If your requirements dictate and your budget allows for dense wavelength division multiplexing (DWDM), then you probably want to maintain native Fibre Channel (FC) communication between the initiator and target storage area network (SAN) device.
 If you've chosen TCP as your WAN transport mechanism, you have three choices for protocols: